tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

 ## From Old Salts

+ - [The O'Kelly's](https://www.youtube.com/watch?v=biLiMWXAYSA) - based on common questions that came up during their consultancy, the O'Kelly's did a round-up video describing various items to consider if you're buying a cruising boat.
+I found the deal breaker section particularly useful.

  - [Grampian Marine](https://www.youtube.com/watch?v=xsnomC-SNuY) - This is a DIY for a limited condition and value survey that could be used for insurance purposes.

  - [Sailboat Rigging Survey](https://www.youtube.com/watch?v=bk2A60ymfB0) - This episode covers only the standing rigging, running rigging and sails however it goes through the review in a great bit of detail.
 Andrew found it particularly entertaining.